Part I: Planning Your Course

 Bates, A. W. (2019).
 Chapter 8: Choosing and using media in education: The SECTIONS model.
 In A.W.
 Bates, Teaching in a Digital Age, Second Edition

 The Goal: Verify the goals/outcomes, assessment and feedback, teaching/learning activities, and resources you have chosen support each other and are reflective of the course requirements and your teaching and learning context – situational factors (see Figure 1).
+Course alignment helps ensure what is taught and practiced in the course will help students complete the course successfully.

 Effective Course Design